-In addition to his office, the library, and any number of campus events sponsored by the Center for Environment and Society, the C.V.
-Starr Center, the Literary House, and Sophie Kerr—despite, or as he argues, because of, his considerable interest in virtual publication, he still loves to see writers in person—you will find Professor Meehan on the tennis courts, on his bike, or possibly in a kayak with his wife, Mary, and his two children, Maisie and Hugh, and with their retriever, Annie Dillard, close behind.
+In addition to his office meeting with students, looking for books in the the library, and attending campus events sponsored by the Center for Environment and Society, the C.V.
+Starr Center, the Rose O’Neill Literary House, and Sophie Kerr, you will find Professor Meehan on the tennis courts, or possibly in a kayak on the Chester with his wife, Mary, and his two children, Maisie and Hugh, and with their retriever, Annie Dillard, close behind.

 - Ph.D.
 English, University of Iowa, 2002.